vmware/terraform-provider-vra/website/docs/r/vra_image_profile.html.markdown

 An image profile resource supports the following arguments:

-## Required arguments
+## Argument Reference

 * `name` - A human-friendly name used as an identifier in APIs that support this option.
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.

-* `image_mapping` - Image mapping defined for the corresponding region.

 * `region_id` - The id of the region for which this profile is defined as in vRealize Automation(vRA).
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.

-## Optional arguments

-* `description` - A human-friendly description.

-## Imported attributes
+## Attributes Reference

 * `created_at` - Date when the entity was created.
 The date is in ISO 6801 and UTC.

+* `description` - A human-friendly description.

 * `external_region_id` - The external regionId of the resource.

+* `image_mapping` - Image mapping defined for the corresponding region.

 * `owner` - Email of the user that owns the entity.